Diversity and Inclusion

 Promoting active roles for female members

-We are striving to create a framework and workplace environment that is both satisfying and motivating and encourages continued service through support of career development and work-life balance, and by changing the awareness of both female members and their supervisors.
+We are striving to create a framework and workplace environment that is both satisfying and motivating and encourages continued service, through multifaceted support including improving the environment for career development and work-life balance, and changing the awareness of both female members and their supervisors.

 Initiatives to advance women in skilled professions